TrakHound/Fanuc-MTConnect-Agent/README.md

 *Compatible with 0id and 30i Fanuc Controllers supporting Fanuc Focas over Ethernet*

+*Installation requres Administrator privileges and may display UAC dialogs which must be accepted throughout the installation process*

 ### Step 1

 Download the latest [Release](../../../TrakHound/releases/) and run the installer executable on a PC networked to the Fanuc Controller.
 Select the directory to install the Agent (typically the default path is acceptable) and click **Next**.